web-platform-tests/wpt.fyi/api/README.md

 __Parameters__

-__`run_ids`__ : (Optional) A comma-separated list of numerical ids associated with the runs over which to search.
+__`run_ids`__ : A comma-separated list of numerical ids associated with the runs over which to search.
 IDs associated with runs can be obtained by querying the `/api/runs` API.
 Defaults to the default runs returned by `/api/runs`.
+NOTE:
-NOTE: This is not the same set of runs as is shown on wpt.fyi by default.
+This is not the same set of runs as is shown on wpt.fyi by default.

 __`query`__: (Optional) See [search query](./query/README.md#apisearch)
 documentaton for the structure of this parameter.